Manderston: Family

 Sir James Miller's father, Sir William Miller, 1st Baronet (1809–1887), had, with his father James, made a fortune trading in Russia, mainly in herring and hemp.
 He was British Vice-Consul at St. Petersburg (1842–1854), Member of Parliament for Leith (1859–1868), and Berwickshire (1873–1874).

 Sir James Miller, 2nd Baronet, had married Eveline, daughter of Alfred, 4th Baron Scarsdale, and his grand house remodelling scheme was said to be to remind his wife of the splendour of her family home, Kedleston Hall.
 They had no children and the estate passed to his brother John Alexander Miller, 3rd Baronet, (1867–1918).
-He also had no children by either of his two wives, and the estate passed to his sister Amy Elizabeth Miller, the present Lord Palmer's great-grandmother.
+He also had no children by either of his two wives, and the estate passed to his sister Amy Elizabeth Miller, the 4th Lord Palmer's great-grandmother.

 The house contains the world's largest collection of Huntley & Palmers biscuit tins, dating back to 1868.
 It is open to the public on selected days only.